THH3/httpdns/README.md

 you can build and run the `forwarder.go` on your remote server, and modify the `HttpDnsApi` in `adapter.go` to your own forward server.

-Currently it does not support `ANY` type query.
+Currently it does not support `ANY` type of query.